How to Lay Pavers on a Sand Base (Small Path)

 Step 3: Cut the fall INTO the subgrade — the Aussie clay gotcha

+This is the bit nobody on YouTube tells you.
+Sydney shale, Melbourne clay, parts of Adelaide and Perth — these soils move 30mm seasonally.
+Wet winter equals swell.
+Dry summer equals shrink.
+If your fall is cut only into the sand layer, the sand follows the clay and your fall disappears the first wet July.
 Cut the fall into the actual clay subgrade.
-Use the long screed board across the excavation with a spirit level shimmed at one end (a 12 mm packer per metre of length gives you 1:80) and check that the floor of your excavation drops at the right angle.
+Use the long screed board across the excavation with a spirit level shimmed at one end — a 12mm packer per metre of length gives you 1:80 — and check the floor of your excavation drops at the right angle.
 The road base, sand and pavers all just follow this.
 The clay is what controls the long-term drainage.

 Step 4: Lay geotextile (in clay soils)

-If you’re on reactive clay — most of Sydney west of Strathfield, most of inner Melbourne, parts of Adelaide — drop a layer of geotextile fabric over the dirt before the road base.
+If you’re on reactive clay — most of Sydney west of Strathfield, most of inner Melbourne, parts of Adelaide and the Perth Hills — drop a layer of geotextile fabric over the dirt before the road base goes down.
 Stops the road base migrating into the clay over years.
 About $40 a roll from Bunnings or any landscape yard.
+Coastal sand soils dont need this — pure sand drains too well to be a migration problem.

 Step 5: Spread and compact the road base